Introduction

 Click Add Provider.
 In the dropdown select Azure.

-You should see the Google provider has now been added, but is not yet configured.
+You should see the Azure provider has now been added, but is not yet configured.

 Select Microsoft Azure to open the configuration dialog.